 GETTING REIMBURSED FOR MISSED WORK – RECOVER LOST WAGES AFTER MN CAR ACCIDENT – ATTORNEYS MN

 This No-Fault coverage, however, obviously does not fully reimburse you for your lost wages if you can’t work after an auto accident.
 First because you are only getting 85% of your missed income, and second because many people make more than $500 per week.
 The remainder of the lost earnings from a car accident can be reimbursed from the other driver’s insurance, if the other driver was at fault in causing the crash.
 If the other driver was not insured, you can still collect the remainder of lost wages from your own uninsured motorist coverage.
 Getting you fair and complete compensation for car accident injuries, including getting you paid for all of your lost income, medical bills and other compensation, is the primary focus of our Minnesota auto accident attorneys.

 For more information about lost wages from a car accident, please call our Minnesota car accident lawyers for a free consultation.
-Pam Rochlin and David Rochlin are Minnesota personal injury lawyers with more than 25 years’ experience and have handled hundreds of car and truck accident cases.
-A lawyer can discuss your car accident case and your injuries at our offices in Edina, Minneapolis, and Woodbury.
-Our lawyers also discuss car crash cases and injuries with people at their homes in Elk River, Rogers, Maple Grove, Plymouth, Brooklyn Park, Chanhassen, Chaska, Apple Valley, Burnsville, St. Paul MN, and other cities throughout Minnesota.
-A car accident lawyer from our office will be happy to answer your questions and provide a free consultation, and we always only charge clients based on a contingency, i.e. we only get paid a percentage of what we collect for you.
+Pam Rochlin and David Rochlin are Minnesota personal injury lawyers with more than 25 years’ experience, and we have successfully handled hundreds of car and truck accident cases throughout the state.
+A lawyer can discuss your auto accident case and your injuries at our offices in Edina, Minneapolis, and Woodbury.
+Our lawyers also discuss car crash cases and injuries with people at their homes in Elk River, Rogers, Maple Grove, Plymouth, Brooklyn Park, Chanhassen, Chaska, Apple Valley, Burnsville, St. Paul MN, and we also go to other cities throughout Minnesota.
+A car accident attorney from our office will be happy to answer your questions and provide a free consultation, and we always only charge clients based on a contingency, i.e. we only get paid a percentage of what we collect for you.